 Kelly continued to notice a rise in children's creative expression and how the use of photography offered children with emotional and behavioural concerns an outlet for expression.
 Parents were thrilled with the changes they were seeing in their children and the excitement they had for CAMP CAMERA.
 It was at this time that Kelly decided to move to Vancouver to obtain a degree in Art Therapy which would then allow her to offer a larger range of services for her clients.
 Kelly now runs a successful Art & Photo Therapy practice at the Leaside Therapy Centre in Toronto.

 Kelly's work experience includes teaching photography programs at facilities such as St. Mary's Junior School, Trinity College, and the Parks and Recreation; and while in Vancouver she worked for the Vancouver School Board as an Art and Photo Therapist.
-Kelly is presently employed by the Toronto District School Board where she works as a Special Needs Educational Assistant to children with intensive needs.
-In addition, she is offering Art & Photo Therapy workshops at Toronto Western Hospital and Women's College Hospital, and is providing one on one therapeutic counselling when required.
+Kelly is currently working on a reserve in Slate Falls where she provides both art and photo therapies to the children and youth of the community under Jordan's Principle.
+In addition to this, she is offering Art & Photo Therapy workshops at Toronto Western Hospital and Women's College Hospital, and is providing one on one therapeutic counselling when required.
 She is also listed as a service provider for NEDIC and Toronto Public Health.

 Kelly originated, designed and developed CAMP CAMERA so that she could pass on her visual excitement, expertise and passion for photography with your children.
 "I have a love for children and believe we can learn so much about them through their creative thinking, imagination and self expression; and teaching children allows me to share my experience and knowledge with our future.
 That's a privilege and responsibility I take very seriously."
 Kelly has designed each program with your child's interests and needs in mind.
 "Looking at the world through the eye's of a child is so different than the way we as adults see it.
 I am so intrigued by what a child finds visually interesting and believe they share a piece of themselves with us in every photograph they take.
 What a great way to learn something new about your child."